-Serrated-edge: These blades have edges that resemble saw, and the size of the edge may vary along the edge.
+Serrated-edge: These blades have edges that resemble saws, and the size of the edge may vary along the edge.
 Blades with serrated edges are used for cutting hard and thick foods like tough crusts, thick-skinned fruits, and meat.

 Plain-edge: In most cases, knives have blades with plain edges and are designed to be straightforward.
-These knives are great for slicing through both soft and hard foods without causing them to fray while cutting.
+These knives are great for slicing through soft and hard foods without causing them to fray while cutting.

 Wooden handles: Though wooden handles are generally considered the most appealing knife handles, they are challenging to care for.
 For instance, you have to wash them with a mild cleanser and rub it with a clean, damp cloth.
 Sometimes, they may also require mineral oil treatments.